ankitects/anki-manual/searching.md

   word is not formatted, or the formatting does not change in the middle of the word, then Anki will be able to find it in any field.

+- Standard searches are case insensitive for Latin characters - a-z will match A-Z, and vice versa.
+Other characters such as Cyrillic are case sensitive in a standard search, but can be made case insensitive by searching on a word boundary or regular expression (w:, re:).

 ## Limiting to a field

 You can also ask Anki to match only if a particular field contains some